 Reliability

 HFC isn’t just about speed; it’s also about dependability.
-The fusion of fibre and coaxial technology brings you an internet connection that stands resilient against unexpected hitches like network congestion or weather interference.
-With HFC, you can wave goodbye to frustrating issues related to slow or interrupted connections.
+The fusion of fibre and coaxial technology at the nbn HFC connection box brings you an internet connection that stands resilient against unexpected hitches like network congestion or weather interference.
+One of the biggest benefits of what HFC is designed for is the minimisation of issues related to slow or interrupted connections.
 So, whether you’re in the middle of an important video conference, streaming your favourite TV show, or submitting critical online work, you can trust HFC to deliver without a hitch.

 Efficiency